Find out what the role is all about and what skills you need to thrive.

 - Get access to the Herzing Open Education Program (HOEP), which lets you take additional technology courses after you graduate, tuition-free!

-- An amazing Career Development team, who helps create your resume, prepare for interviews, and apply for computer networking jobs
+- An amazing career development team that helps you create your resume, prepare for interviews, and apply for computer networking jobs